Des Britten: Early life and family

 Britten was born in Ōtāne in Hawke's Bay on 27 December 1937.
 The son of a sheep farmer, he was educated at Napier Boys' High School, but left without any qualifications and then worked for a few years on the family farm.

 Career as broadcaster and restaurateur

-Briten began his broadcasting career as a disc jockey in Napier and then Hamilton.
+Britten began his broadcasting career as a disc jockey in Napier and then Hamilton.
 After two years in Australia, he joined the NZBC as an announcer on Wellington radio station 2ZB.
 His dances for children at the Wellington Town Hall, known as the "Coca Cola Hi-Fi Club", proved popular.

 In 1964, Britten and his wife Lorraine opened their fine-dining restaurant, "The Coachman", in Courtenay Place, Wellington, which they ran for 28 years.
 In the 1970s, Britten presented two cooking shows on New Zealand television: Thyme for Cookery and Bon Appetit.

 In 1995, Britten received the Restaurant Association of New Zealand's Hall of Fame award.